Startrex/medusa-chess/README.md

 For hints, click twice on your queen's knight initial square.

 To toggle vocal score information on/off, click twice on your queen's root initial square.
-If voice is activated, this enables score information to be announced (or toggled off) in case 'voice-score' was not selected at startup.
+If voice is activated, this enables score information to be announced (or toggled off) in case 'voiceScore' was not selected at startup.

 To start a new game (and even be able to change colours), click twice on your king's initial square.
 Remember to play at the other side of the board (do not only swap pieces).